Using a lightweight LED head torch to read a map at night

 How many lumens do I need for a head torch?

 • 10 lumens – For close-up stuff (pitching tents/cooking/reading).
+Many torches have a 10 lumen Eco mode to save power.

-• 60 lumens – For walking when don’t need to navigate (back from the pub, valley walking, familiar routes).
+• 60 lumens – For walking when you don’t need to navigate (back from the pub, valley walking, familiar routes).

 • 300 lumens – For navigation (not just map reading but picking out landmarks and following your bearings).